sheneman/tigervid/README.md

 **or** pip install -r requirements.txt

 **A Note on GPUs**: This tool uses deep learning methods to detect animals, specifically using [PyTorch](https://pytorch.org) and [YOLOv5](https://github.com/ultralytics/yolov5).
 A CUDA-compatible GPU is recommended but not required.
+Currently TigerVid will only use one GPU, even if your system has multiple GPUs.

+## Optimizing Settings
+This tool is intended to allow the user to optimize the runtime settings to optimize performance.
+Optimal settings will depend on a variety of factors, including whether or not you have a GPU, how much GPU RAM you have, how many CPU cores are available, and how fast your storage is.
+Play around with the settings until you acheive optimal speeds for your hardware.

 ## Interpreting the results